IllumiDesk/illumidesk/CONTRIBUTING.md

 Once a new version is released, assets should be published with the new tag, such as docker images, pip/npm packages, and GitHub repo release tags.

-For the most part, contributors do not need to worry about commit message formats, since all commits from a Pull Request are squashed and merged before merging to master.
+For the most part, contributors do not need to worry about commit message formats, since all commits from a Pull Request are squashed and merged before merging to `main`.
 Commit messages are updated to the standard format during this step.

 ### For Maintainers

-When squashing and merging to the `master` branch, use the following format to provide consistent updates to the `CHANGELOG.md` file:
+When squashing and merging to the `main` branch, use the following format to provide consistent updates to the `CHANGELOG.md` file:

     <Commit Type>(scope): <Merge Description>